drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/pharmaco.png){: loading=lazy }
 #### Selectivity

-When one enantiomer is responsible for the activity of interest, its paired 'inactive' enantiomer also has properties and effects that may not be negligible.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/selectivity-2af88c9e'><i class='fa fa-play' aria-hidden='true'></i></button>When one enantiomer is responsible for the activity of interest, its paired 'inactive' enantiomer also has properties and effects that may not be negligible.
 It can interact with other receptors, cause side effects and be toxic.
 Some examples to illustrate this are given in the following pages.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/select.png){: loading=lazy }
 ##### Ritalin

-Ritalin is used to treat attention deficit hyperactivity disorder (ADHD).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/ritalin-58ae8ea3'><i class='fa fa-play' aria-hidden='true'></i></button>Ritalin is used to treat attention deficit hyperactivity disorder (ADHD).
 The (R,R) enantiomer of ritalin has the anti-ADHD effect whereas the (S,S) form acts as an antidepressant.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/ritaline.png){: loading=lazy }
 ##### Penicillamine

-Penicillamine is an anti-arthritic drug.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/penicillamine-25a6d2d3'><i class='fa fa-play' aria-hidden='true'></i></button>Penicillamine is an anti-arthritic drug.
 Most of the anti-arthritic activity of penicillamine resides in the (S)-enantiomer whereas the (R) form is extremely toxic.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/penicillamine.png){: loading=lazy }
 ##### Ethambutol

-Ethambutol is a tuberculostatic drug.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/ethambutol-b5841c92'><i class='fa fa-play' aria-hidden='true'></i></button>Ethambutol is a tuberculostatic drug.
 The (S,S) enantiomer of ethambutol is a tuberculostatic agent whereas the (R,R) enantiomer is toxic (causes optical neuritis that can lead to blindness).
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/ethambutol.png){: loading=lazy }
 ##### Ketamine

-Ketamine is an anesthetic drug.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/ketamine-7f9a62ef'><i class='fa fa-play' aria-hidden='true'></i></button>Ketamine is an anesthetic drug.
 The S-enantiomer of ketamine possesses the anesthetic activity; the R-enantiomer can cause hallucinations.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/ketamine.png){: loading=lazy }
 ##### L-Dopa

-Levodopa (L-dopa) is an anti-Parkinsonian drug that is commercialized in an enantiomerically pure form because the D-form is toxic and causes serious side effects (such as granulocytopenia).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/l-dopa-4ef970e1'><i class='fa fa-play' aria-hidden='true'></i></button>Levodopa (L-dopa) is an anti-Parkinsonian drug that is commercialized in an enantiomerically pure form because the D-form is toxic and causes serious side effects (such as granulocytopenia).
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/l-dopa.png){: loading=lazy }
 #### Patent Position

-Chiral switching can be a useful marketing strategy for a company aiming at extending its patent franchise and interested in protecting itself from generic companies.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/patent-position-3f08d356'><i class='fa fa-play' aria-hidden='true'></i></button>Chiral switching can be a useful marketing strategy for a company aiming at extending its patent franchise and interested in protecting itself from generic companies.
 For example the AstraZeneca patent for the ulcer drug Prisolec expired in 2002; the company successfully launched Nexium in 2001, the S-enantiomer of Prisolec.
 This enabled the company to keep its share of the market intact.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other